By: Robert Avsec, Executive Fire Officer

-How can we meet this challenge?
-We need to focus some of our training and drilling efforts toward developing the salvage-technician skills of our fire officers and firefighters.
+How can we meet this challenge? check out the link to avail the best flooring services then we need to focus some of our training and drilling efforts toward developing the salvage-technician skills of our fire officers and firefighters.
 Most of what we know we learned in entry-level firefighter training, and for many that training was a long time ago.
 Even for our newer folks, the amount of time allocated to the development of salvage skills is very limited; entry-level training programs tend to focus on development of fire suppression KSAs.

 What should our training and drilling focus on?
 Here a couple of key objectives:

 - Learn the location of all the occupancies in your district with installed RFSS.
 Become familiar with the location of fire department connections and the control valves for those systems.

 - Be aggressive in assigning responsibility for control of the system to a fire officer so that the system can be shut down as soon as fire control is achieved.

 - Make an aggressive interior fire attack to get a fire stream to the seat of the fire and ensure complete extinguishment of the fire.
 Communicate to the incident commander as soon as possible when the system can be shut down.
 Continue to size-up the fire area for hot spots.

 - Make aggressive water removal a key objective of the incident action plan.
 Tasks should include the use of water vacuum equipment as well as the covering of property and floors below the fire.